aws/aws-sdk-js-v3/packages/credential-provider-assume-role/README.md

 This module includes functions which get credentials by calling STS assumeRole\* APIs.

-### fromTokenFile
+## fromTokenFile

 The function `fromTokenFile` returns `CredentialProvider` that reads credentials as follows:

-- Reads file location of where the OIDC token is stored from either environment or config file paramters.
+- Reads file location of where the OIDC token is stored from either environment or config file parameters.
 - Reads IAM role wanting to be assumed from either environment or config file paramters.
 - Reads optional role session name to be used to distinguish sessions from either environment or config file paramters.
   If session name is not defined, it comes up with a role session name.